boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 {: #figure-multi-DC title="An Example of Multi-DC Architecture" artwork-align="center"}

-   Let us consider 5G Slice "X" that uses some of the network functions in the three DCs.
+   Let us consider 5G slice "X" that uses some of the network functions in the three DCs.
 If this slice has latency requirements, the 5G NSO will have taken those into account when deciding which NF instances in which DC are to be invoked for this slice.
-As a result of such a placement decision, the three DCs shown are involved in 5G Slice "X", rather than other DCs.
+As a result of such a placement decision, the three DCs shown are involved in 5G slice "X", rather than other DCs.
 For its decision-making, the 5G NSO needs information from the NSC about the observed latency between DCs.
    Preferably, the NSC would present the topology in an abstracted form,